 The family is being served by Young- Holdship Funeral Home.

-To send flowers to Reba's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reba M. Reynolds, please visit our floral store.